wp-plugins/roost-for-bloggers/readme.txt

 When checked, your site will automatically receive the newest (and coolest) features from Roost as we roll them out.
 (Like Chrome Web Push. *cough*)

 **Roost Analytics & Roost JS**
 Detailed metrics are provided in the dashboard.
-These metrics include subscribers, notifications sent, average time on site, and total page views.
+These metrics include subscribes, notifications sent, reads, total page views, and more.

-**Mobile Push Support**
-To enable mobile push support, check the box.
-The Roost Header bar, will be inserted onto your page.

 == Frequently Asked Questions ==